BobbySuciady/ShieldIt/README.md

 d) Adaptable: Add new item categories specific to each family member's needs.

-e) Stay Alert: Receive timely warnings and reminders about item conditions and approaching disasters.Smart Recommendations: Get personalized checklists and suggestions when you add new members to your family profile.
+e) Stay Alert: Receive timely warnings and reminders about item conditions and approaching disasters.

+f) Smart Recommendations: Get personalized checklists and suggestions when you add new members to your family profile.

 How We Do It: